Holy Trinity Church of Peace in Świdnica

-The Holy Trinity Church of Peace in Świdnica - the largest wooden Baroque temple in Europe, a historic religious building built under the agreements of the Treaty of Westphalia signed in 1648, which ended the Thirty Years' War.
+The Holy Trinity Church of Peace in Świdnica is the largest wooden Baroque temple in Europe and a historic religious building built under the agreements of the Treaty of Westphalia signed in 1648, which ended the Thirty Years' War.
 It belongs to the Świdnica parish of the Evangelical-Augsburg Church in Poland.
 The building has been on the UNESCO World Heritage List since 2001.

 History

 Świdnica's Church of Peace was one of the three Churches of Peace (after Głogów and Jawor) that the Catholic Emperor Ferdinand III, under pressure from Protestant Sweden, allowed to be built in the Habsburg hereditary principalities in Silesia.
 All churches built by Catholics and taken over by Protestants were returned to the Catholic Church.
 After the war broke out, the Evangelicals were deprived of the right to profess their own faith and hold their own churches.
 However, in the principalities ruled by the Silesian Piasts - mostly Evangelicals - all churches were allowed to remain Protestant.

 The construction of the Churches of Peace was intentionally subject to additional conditions that were to make their construction more difficult or, in the event of their completion, cause the temple to be used for a short period of time.
 The foundation stone of the church in Świdnica was laid on 23 August 1656.
 The author of the project was a Wrocław master builder Albrecht von Saebisch.
 The church was built by Andreas Kaemper, a carpenter from Świdnica.
 To raise funds for the construction a native of Świdnica Christian Czepko set off on a journey around European Protestant courts.
 Silesian Evangelicals of all social classes, from peasants to townsmen and noblemen, were involved in the construction.

 After 10 months of construction the first service in the new Świdnica church was held on 24 June 1657.

 In 1708, during the Great Northern War, when the religious situation of Evangelicals improved, again under pressure from the Swedish king, a bell tower and an Evangelical school were built next to the church.
 Both buildings survived to this day.